usnistgov/pyPRISM/docs/index.rst

 <https://nbviewer.jupyter.org/github/usnistgov/pyPRISM_tutorial/blob/master/NB0.Introduction.ipynb>`_
 using the nbviewer feature on the Jupyter website.
-The benefit of using a live Jupyter notebook is that users are able to edit and run real pyPRISM code while the static website provide a rapid and setup-free way to survey the codebase.
+The benefit of using a live Jupyter notebook is that users are able to edit and run real pyPRISM code while the static website provides a rapid and setup-free way to survey the codebase.

-The tutorial not only teaches users how to use pyPRISM, but also covers the basics PRISM theory, provide a basic introduction to Python, Jupyter, and some related theoretical concepts.
+The tutorial not only teaches users how to use pyPRISM, but also covers the basics PRISM theory, provides a basic introduction to Python, Jupyter, and some related theoretical concepts.
 These non-codebase related topics are not covered in detail in this documentation.
 The tutorial also goes over several case studies from the literature and how pyPRISM can be used to reproduce data from